There are loads of funny, colorful, and cool Japanese words that just don’t have a direct translation into English.

 15. 生きがい Ikigai (n.)

-If you’ve realised while reading that you might be a bit of a mikka bōzu, maybe you just haven’t found your ikigai yet!
+If you’ve realized while reading that you might be a bit of a mikka bōzu, maybe you just haven’t found your ikigai yet!

 16. 木枯らし Kogarashi (n.)